theninthsky/client-side-rendering/README.md

 import 'utils/delay-page-visibility'
 ```

-In our case, we only show the app when the title of the page is rendered to the DOM (only pages have a title).
+In our case, we only show the app when the `Layout` component has children (which means that an async page was loaded).

 This would make our app and the async page visually show up at the same time.